fabiotakaki/hugo_takakime/content/posts/2016-11-08-rgb-and-hsl.markdown

   }
 {{< / highlight >}}

-## Conclusion
+# Conclusion
 The two color systems have come to revolutionize color representation in the electronic age.
-It's pretty excity to learn about how the colors in the human eye works and how we can represent images in pixels, by mixing colors represented by bits.
+It's pretty excited to learn about how the colors in the human eye works and how we can represent images in pixels, by mixing colors represented by bits.
 I really hope to post more things about CG in this blog.
 If you liked this post, found some error or something I can do better, please comment ! :)

 <script type="text/javascript">